Targeting PSMA in Advanced Prostate Cancer - Episode 2

 When it comes to sequencing, we get into a whole different discussion.
 Many patients are liable to go on the hormones first and the chemotherapies second.
 Cabazitaxel has become a third-line agent, particularly on the basis of the CARD trial published in the New England Journal of Medicine.
 The CARD trial looked at back-to-back hormones, abiraterone post-enzalutamide and enzalutamide post-abiraterone, compared with cabazitaxel in the post-docetaxel setting.
 It turns out, cabazitaxel is better.
 Nevertheless, those are our basic landscapes that we have to keep in mind as we move forward.

-Ulka N. Vaishampayan, MBBS: Yes.
+Ulka N. Vaishampayan, MD: Yes.
 You brought up a really important point: the sequence matters quite a bit.
 Interspersing chemotherapy between the 2 oral hormonal compounds did make a survival difference.
 That is something to keep in mind.

 Transcript edited for clarity.